lsst-sqre/sqr-006/index.rst

 An Edition can be updated by uploading new Builds with ``git_refs`` fields that match the ``tracked_refs`` field of the Edition.
 Whenever a new build it posted, LTD Keeper automatically checks if that build corresponds to an Edition.
-An edition can also be manually 're-built' sending a `PATCH request to the Edition resource <https://ltd-keeper.lsst.io/editions.html#patch--editions-(int-id)>`_ that contains a new ``build_url``.
+An edition can also be manually 're-built' by sending a `PATCH request to the Edition resource <https://ltd-keeper.lsst.io/editions.html#patch--editions-(int-id)>`_ that contains a new ``build_url``.
 This feature is useful for scenarios where a new Build is broken and the Edition needs to be reset to a previous Build without needing to upload a completely new Build.

 When an Edition is being updated, the old copy of the Edition is deleted and the new build is copied to the Edition's :ref:`location in the S3 bucket <s3-bucket>`.
 During this copy operation the surrogate key metadata in the files is changed from that of the Build to the Edition.
+Cache control headers are also modified to ensure that browsers request the latest version of any Edition.
 By associating a stable surrogate key to an Edition, purges are easy to carry out.
-Indeed, once the new build is copied into the Edition's directory, LTD Keeper purges the Edition from the Fastly cache.
+Indeed, once the new build is copied into the Edition's directory, LTD Keeper :ref:`purges the Edition from the Fastly cache <fastly-cache-management>`.
 This means that during the copy there is no downtime since content is served from Fastly's cache.
 Once the copy is complete, and the old build purged, the updated Edition is served.

-This purge is accomplished by LTD Keeper through the Fastly API, `POST /service/{{id}}/purge/{{key}} <https://docs.fastly.com/api/purge#purge_077dfb4aa07f49792b13c87647415537>`_.
+See the section :ref:`fastly-cache-management` for more details.

 .. _ltd-keeper-kubernetes: